Energy label for tyres

 How is a tyre’s rolling resistance measured?

-The wet traction level (G for grip) is determined during a test with a standardised vehicle on a wet, smooth surface based on the required distance for braking from 80 to 20 km/h.
+The wet traction level (G for grip) is determined during a test with a standardised vehicle on a wet, smooth surface.
 The method for measuring wet traction is defined in Regulation 117 of the United Nations Economic Commission for Europe (UNECE).

 How is external rolling noise measured?

-This is measured at a speed of 80 km/h, the engine is turned off and the vehicle is in neutral gear.
-The test stretch is specified in accordance with ISO 10844 and the measurement is standardised to a reference temperature.
-The limit levels for the various categories are listed in Appendix 1, EU Regulation No. 1222/2009.
+The limit levels for the various categories are listed in Appendix 1, EU Regulation No. 2020/740.
 The method for measuring rolling noise is defined in Regulation 117 of the United Nations Economic Commission for Europe (UNECE).

 What are the main points to bear in mind with respect to noise reduction?